-The award-winning easyTravelseat is a sling/seat combination designed not only to make transferring easier but to work as an in-situ piece of equipment.
+The ableSling is an award-winning in-situ transfer sling for hoists and manual transfers.
+Designed not only to facilitate transferring but also to function as an in-situ piece of equipment.

-There are many great features and benefits of the easyTravelseat:
+There are many great features and benefits of the ableSling:

 Various sizes available

-The seat also comes in various sizes from small, medium, large and extra-large.
+The seat also comes in various sizes from small to extra-extra large.
 These are all priced the same – £299.99.
 Choose a size based on the measurements of your wheelchair seat base/cushion.
-There is a handy sizing chart on the easyTravelseat website to help you select the correct size.
+There is a handy sizing chart on the ableMove website to help you select the correct size.